4d/docs/docs/WebServer/http-request-handler.md

 Custom HTTP Request handlers are supported:

 - when [scalable sessions](./sessions.md#enabling-web-sessions) are enabled,
-- with the main Web Server.
-HTTP Request handlers that may have been defined in [Web Servers of components](../WebServer/webServerObject.md) are ignored.
+- with the main Web Server only (HTTP Request handlers that may have been defined in [Web Servers of components](../WebServer/webServerObject.md) are ignored).